 Financial Forecasting Template for Startups

-To produce effective and accurate financial projections for startups, you will need three key reports: a Balance Sheet, a Cash Flow Statement, and a Profit and Loss Statement (sometimes called an Income Statement).
+To begin effective and accurate financial planning for startups, you will need three key reports: a Balance Sheet, a Cash Flow Statement, and a Profit and Loss Statement (sometimes called an Income Statement).
 From these, you will be able to put together the five main components of your financial projection and use them effectively within your business plan.

 They are one of the most important elements of any business plan, so it’s important to get them right.
 Whether you plan to use them to help you win over investors, obtain bank loans, or produce a long-term growth strategy for your business, financial forecasts can help your business in a number of ways.